AtlasDisease/AtlasDisease/README.md

 - I’m interested in Python and Operating Systems
 - I’m currently learning C++ in college
 - My website is https://ariestechnologies.github.io
-- Most of my repos are under the AtlasCorporations organization on Github.
+- Most of my repos are under the AriesTechnologies organization on Github.